Gavial - Gracemere Road – Lawrie Street Upgrade (LSU) project

-The Lawrie Street Upgrade project will deliver an upgrade of Lawrie Street, Gracemere from 2 to 4 lanes, between the McLaughlin Street intersection with the Capricorn Highway and John Street/Russell Street intersection in Gracemere.
+Construction is underway to upgrade Lawrie Street from 2 to 4 lanes, between the McLaughlin Street intersection with the Capricorn Highway to John Street/Russell Street in Gracemere.

-The project will reduce congestion by providing additional capacity to cater for current and future predicted traffic growth in Gracemere.
-It will also provide a safer road user experience for drivers, pedestrians and cyclists.
+The project will reduce congestion by providing additional capacity to cater for current and future traffic growth in Gracemere.
+It will also provide a safer road user experience for drivers, pedestrians and bike riders.

-This upgrade will integrate with the Capricorn Highway duplication project to improve network efficiency on the commuter route between Gracemere and Rockhampton.
+This upgrade will integrate with the Capricorn Highway Duplication project (completed in July 2021) to improve network efficiency on the commuter route between Gracemere and Rockhampton.

 - Improves safety